fogus/spiel/pyramidenspiel/pungo/README.markdown

 ![Setup](https://raw.githubusercontent.com/fogus/spiel/master/pyramidenspiel/pungo/graphics/cr-grid-flips.png)

-The only constraint on movement is that a die cannot be flipped into a square where is came from previously.
+The only constraints on movement is that a die cannot exit the bounds of the grid nor be be flipped into a square where is came from previously.

 ## Pyramid movement